Nagoya Castle: 19th and 20th centuries

 The 1891 Mino–Owari earthquake in October 1891 (Meiji 24) seriously damaged the southwest and Tamon turrets and other structures.
 Reconstruction and repair work followed, but not everything was rebuilt.
 In 1893 (Meiji 26), the castle was transferred to the Imperial Household Ministry and in June its name was changed to "Nagoya Detached Palace" or "Nagoya Imperial Villa" (名古屋離宮, Nagoya Rikyū) when the castle was designated as a formal imperial residence.
 On May 20, 1906 (Meiji 39), the grounds were opened to the public for one day for the National Railroad Five Thousand Miles Celebration.
 In March 1910 (Meiji 43), bronze shachi brought from Edo Castle were added to the roofs of the small keep and corner turrets.
 In February 1911 (Meiji 44), the former Hasuike Gate of Edo Castle was transported and reconstructed on the remains of the Nishinomaru-Enoki Gate, which today is used as the main visitors gate.
 In 1923 (Taishō 12), the southwest turret was repaired.

 On December 11, 1930 (Shōwa 5), ownership of the castle was transferred from the Imperial Household Ministry to the City of Nagoya, thus abolishing its status as an imperial villa.
 In the same month, 24 structures on the castle grounds were designated as national treasures.
 On February 11, 1931 (Shōwa 6), the grounds were opened to the general public.
 The next decade saw conservation and archaeological activities and the castle was scientifically documented.
 In May 1932 (Shōwa 7), a field survey and measurement of the castle were carried out.
 In July of that year, the old Kayanoki (Japanese nutmeg) tree in the Nishinomaru was designated as a national monument.
 In December the castle was designated a historical site.
 In 1936 (Shōwa 11), the Sarumen Tea House (猿面) in the Ninomaru was designated as a national treasure.
 In June 1942 (Shōwa 17), some of the Honmaru Palace paintings were designated as national treasures.
-Most of the sliding doors and paintings were put into storage as the Pacific War threatened the Japanese mainland.
+Most of the sliding doors and paintings were put into storage as World War II threatened the Japanese mainland.